3mb3rr/GF-APOC-/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/common/pathing/OVERVIEW.md

 ## Basic Ideas
-Pedro Pathing is a reactive vector based follower.
+Jayveer Pathing is a reactive vector based follower.
 What this means is that the robot dynamically calculates a set of vectors that are required to correct error as well as to move forward and applies them.

 The robot calculates: